-Studies have shown that the movement of the brain that occurs during a concussion results in stretching of axons.
-This axonal stretching causes a thinning of the axons and therefore an increase in the leakiness of these cell membranes.
+Studies have shown that the movement of the brain during a concussion results in stretching of axons.
+This stretching causes a thinning of the axons and therefore an increase in the leakiness of these cell membranes.
 The body attempts to deal with this leakiness by using active pumps to maintain balance.
-The energy required for these pumps need to be delivered to the brain through our circulation.
+The energy required for these pumps need to be delivered to the brain.

 So what’s the problem?
 In addition to stretching of the axons, concussive events result in a decrease in cerebral blood flow.
 This reduced blood flow can last 7 to 14 days in adults or up to 30 days in adolescents.

 What are the Symptoms of a concussion?

 The symptoms of a concussion can vary from individual to individual.
 Some common symptoms associated with a concussion can include